-Centred around Imperial School in the Highland Park subdivision, a curling rink with 3 sheets of ice was constructed.
-The majority of the labour was generously volunteered by members of the community.
-The Imperial Curling Club was officially opened on the evening of February 4, 1954.
+Centred around Imperial School in Highland Park subdivision, a curling rink with 3 sheets of ice was constructed.
+The majority of the labour was generously volunteered by members of the community The Imperial Curling Club was officially opened on the evening of February 4, 1954.

-The loss of members to other curling clubs in the city who had added artificial ice to their rinks led to a decision on November 4, 1958 to purchase an artificial ice plant.
-Again, the members volunteered their time and services to help reduce costs.
-An extension was added to house an ice plant.
-Members lost to other clubs subsequently returned.
+The loss of members to other curling clubs in the city who had artificial ice to their rinks led to a decision on November 4, 1958 to purchase an artificial ice plant. again, the members volunteered their time and services to help reduce costs. an extension was added to house an ice plant.
+Members who were lost to other clubs subsequently returned.

 On October 5, 1970, the Imperial Curling Club changed its name to the Highland Curling Club because of confusion with the town of Imperial.
 In 1974, the old curling rink was sold to the Kronau Curling Club of Kronau.

 The new Highland Curling Club with six sheets of ice was officially opened on Saturday, November 29, 1975.
 Since then the Club has faced some financial adversity, but through the dedication of its members has survived and thrived.